Here are our most Frequently Asked Questions...

 If you use the Menstrual Matters symptom checker app, your profile data (e.g. name, email address) is only used to send you a one-off personalised report, and is only added to our mailing list if you indicate that you wish to receive newsletters.

-Your health data, created by you as you fill in the symptom checker form, is immediately separated from your profile data (i.e. made anonymous)- then made secure through an encryption process, and stored on a separate secure server, located in the UK (as required by UK law).
+Your health data, created by you as you fill in the symptom checker form, is immediately separated from your profile data (i.e. made anonymous)- then stored on a separate secure server, located in the UK.

 Good question!
 In short, a combination of social, economic, and political factors have resulted in a gap in clinical/ public knowledge.
 These factors include: